TomislavMatas/EZAsesAutoType/src/EZAsesAutoType/README.md

 As with version "24.123.0.0" of this app, an update apx every eight (8) weeks is targeted, resulting in planned major versions 123, 125, 127 and so on.

-# "AsesAutoTypeLib.csproj"
+# "EZSeleniumLib.csproj"
-This project is used to build the "AsesAutoTypeLib.dll".
+This project is used to build the "EZSeleniumLib.dll".

-# "AsesAutoTypeAppSetup.vdproj"
+# "EZAsesAutoTypeSetup.vdproj"
-The project is used to build the Setup MSI "AsesAutoTypeAppSetup.msi" Requires Extension "Microsoft Visual Studio Installer Projects".
+The project is used to build the Setup MSI "EZAsesAutoTypeSetup.msi" Requires Extension "Microsoft Visual Studio Installer Projects".
 Always use platform "Any CPU" when building the setup project.
 For some reason, the generated Setup MSI can NOT be executed